alexcorm/IonNIPT/README.md

 `git clone --recursive https://github.com/AllanSSX/IonNIPT.git`

-You need to change some variables in IonNIPT.py:
+You need to change some variables in `IonNIPT.py`:

 - l.33: path to the trained model (Sanefalcon)
 - l.36: the scaling factor value for Defrag
 - l.113: number of jobs/threads.
 By default, total amount of cores for the Proton server.
 - l.159 & 163: enable/disable the second module for sex determination.
 By default, disable.

+And just 1 line in `sanefalcon/predict.sh`:
+- l.2: path to predict.py

 Moreover, you need to traine Sanefalcon and Defrag on your data and push the results into `data/`.
 See Sanefalcon and Wisecondor manual for further details.